 Reihokan Shorin-Ryu does not allow students under the age of 16 to wear the rank of Shodan (adult level 1st degree black belt).
-After a minimum of six (6) months after achieving the rank of junior black belt, students between the ages of 11 and 18 are considered for the rank of Jundan (Transitional Black Belt).
+After a minimum of 1 year at the rank of junior black belt, students between the ages of 11 and 15 are considered for the rank of Jundan (Transitional Black Belt).

-Extraordinary students between the ages of 14 and 16 may be given special consideration for Shodan.
+Extraordinary students between the ages of 15 and 16 may be given special consideration for Shodan.
 This is determined by Spear Sensei and Ahagon Sensei on a case-by-case basis.